 - and a “Nature Table” for sharing field journals and photos of specimens found in the region.

 We’ve already got some great speakers lined up for you including: Petrea Marchand, from the Yolo Habitat Conservancy, Staff from the Putah Creek Council, Stephen McCord of McCord Environmental, Inc., Christina Lewis, of the Sacramento Chapter of the California Native Plant Society, Sarah Matthews of the Bureau of Land Management, a special appearance by Hawks, Honkers and Hoots, and many others.

 In addition to the course, certified Naturalists will be required to complete 40 hours of nature-based volunteer service (in one of four areas: program support, interpretation/education, restoration /conservation and/or citizen science) each year to maintain their certification.
 Yearly incentives are offered by the University of California for volunteers that log their hours.

 COST and REGISTRATION

 Students will be expected to purchase the required textbook for the course.
 You can order the textbook directly from the University of California or through other book outlets.

-Registration will open: On May 1, 2017.
-Remember, the course it limited to 20 students, so sign up early to reserve your spot.
+Registration is now open: Remember, the course it limited to 20 students, so sign up early to reserve your spot.

 - Early Bird Registration cost for the 10-week course: $349.00 (starting May 1st)